Deepak-Katchi/paraphrase_checker/README.md

-# Natural_Language_Inference
+# Paraphrase Checker
-This repo contains the source code for building a service for MNLI task using Huggingface Transformers with Tensorflow
+This repo contains the source code for building a service for paraphrase task using Huggingface Transformers with Tensorflow